Eykthirnyr/OSM-Business-Scraper/README.md

 ## Usage
 1. Enter the latitude, longitude, and search radius.
+2. Use the interactive map button to select location coordinates if needed.
-2. Select the business categories you want to include.
+3. Select the business categories you want to include from the grid layout.
+4. Click `Check All` or `Uncheck All` for convenient category selection.
-3. Click `Fetch Businesses` to retrieve the data from OpenStreetMap.
+5. Click `Fetch Businesses` to retrieve the data from OpenStreetMap.
-4. Click `Remove Duplicate Names` to remove any duplicate businesses from the results.
+6. Click `Remove Duplicate Names` to remove any duplicate businesses from the results.
+7. Check the `Exclude entries without phone number` option if needed.
-5. Click `Save Data` to save the results in an Excel file.
+8. Click `Save Data` to save the results in an Excel file.
+9. Use the GitHub button to access the project repository or the developer link to visit the website.

 ## Acknowledgments
 - Data fetched from [OpenStreetMap](https://www.openstreetmap.org/)